zchickenwang/book-notes/tech/zero-to-one.md

 * Indefinite Philosophy
   The ancients like Plato and Aristotle believed in a pessimistic future.
 How should one deal with the many, stifling contraints on human existence?
-  Later, philosophers like Spencer, Hegel, and Marx were bound by a belief in definite progress.
+  Later philosophers like Spencer, Hegel, and Marx were bound by a belief in definite progress.
   Nowadays, even philosophy is indefinite.
 He gives as examples John Rawls and Robert Nozick, both of whom lack concrete ideas about a better society (Rawl's "veil of ignorance" even goes as far to say that fair reasoning is impossible).
 They're concerned with processes, not results.

 * Indefinite Life